2025 Bilt Rewards Mastercard Review: Gimmick or Worth It?

 Overall, when it comes to the BIlt Mastercard, I’m of two minds.
 One of those minds is extremely interested in the concept of the card, impressed with the rental portal, and pleased with rapid-fire additions to the card — including a 1.25¢ per point travel portal redemption option.
 Yet, my other mind is a bit annoyed by the five transactions requirement, lack of a sign-up bonus, and poor redemption value of non-travel options.
 So which mind wins out?

 For others, the decision to get the card may be more complicated.
-At the top of the list, those who don’t have rent payments to make should almost assuredly skip this one.
+At the top of the list, those who don’t have rent payments to make should almost assuredly skip this one (at least until the mortgage option rolls out).
 Additionally, if you don’t plan on using your points for travel, then you’re not going to be getting very good value from this card either.
 And, if you’re a welcome bonus hunter, I’m sure you’ve already stopped reading about two dozen paragraphs ago.

 Frequently Asked Questions About Bilt Rewards